What is a sex-positive space?

-But perhaps the greatest value of sex-positive spaces is that they break down the culturally imposed barriers between our sexual interests and the rest of our lives.
+But in my opinion the greatest value of such spaces is that they break down the culturally imposed barriers between our sexual interests and the rest of our lives.
 Our society puts a lot of judgement on those who enter these spaces, as if it would mean that they must not be committed partners, or that they are immature or otherwise untrustworthy.
 But the opposite is true.
 People who enter these spaces acknowledge that they have something more to learn about love and sexuality and see the value of doing so in the open light with others—just as with learning any other skill or interest.

 Sex-positive spaces also present marvellous opportunities for the creation for empathy and compassion, when people open up and allow themselves to be seen and to be vulnerable.
 And with time they give us the courage actively to challenge the values of mainstream society and can even lead us to change our life's direction, (as happened to me).

-To be honest, however, sex-positive spaces are not for everyone, and I do not believe one should ‘hard-sell’ them.
+To be honest, however, sex-positive spaces are not for everyone.
+I do not believe one should 'hard-sell' them.
 There is often emotional upheaval as people find themselves confronted with emotions they are sometimes not used to or patterns of behaviour they are sometimes too used to.
 Each year I find that I am also challenged in a myriad of ways and constantly question myself.